NeilBarton-NOAA/DIAG_SUITE/README.md

         cylc run $NAME
     check to see what is running
         cylc mo $NAME (or cylc mo -r $NAME for only active tasks)

+TO ADD MORE EXPERIMENTS:
+    open SCRIPTS/experiment_options.sh
+        and add the options/variables similar to the HR3a
+    double check the DATES variable in the suite.rc file

 OTHER USEFUL CYLC COMMANDS:
     cylc shutdown -k $NAME (shutdown and kill all tasks associated with the suite)